-SHW905.1 maintain current individual AQHA membership SHW905.2 attend an AQHA-sanctioned judges conference once every two-years beginning January I of the year in which the individual becomes an AQHA-approved judge; furthermore, all AQHAapproved specialized judges must attend a judges conference when their discipline is conducted.
+SHW905.2 attend an AQHA-sanctioned judges conference once every two-years beginning January I of the year in which the individual becomes an AQHA-approved judge; furthermore, all AQHAapproved specialized judges must attend a judges conference when their discipline is conducted.

-SHW905.3 attain a minimum of three credits from AQHA-approved shows per calendar year beginning January I of the year following the individual's approval as an AQHA-approved judge.
+SHW905.3 attain a minimum of three credits from AQHAapproved shows per calendar year beginning January I of the year following the individual's approval as an AQHA-approved judge.
 In cases where four or more, show numbers are judged at the same show, or set of shows, only four credits will be counted against the maximum of 25 shows for that judge.
-AQHA-approved specialized judges must earn a minimum of one credit every three years beginning the date they go on the list of AQHA-approved judges.
+AQHA-approved specialized judges must earn a minimum of one credit every three years beginning the date they go on the list of AQHA- approved judges.
 This credit may be earned by judging an AQHA approved show or an alliance show in the discipline for which they are approved.
-An individual who has served as a panel member for an AQHA-sanctioned judges conference; a panel member for an AQHA-sanctioned qualifying exam will receive credit for one show judged.
+An individual who has served as a panel member for an AQHA-sanctioned judges conference; a panel member for an AQHA-sanctioned educational judging seminar; and/or an official judge for an AQHA-sanctioned qualifying exam will receive credit for one show judged.